JeffCrum1/ha-phone-directory/README.md

-# ha-phone-directory
+# Phone Directory

-A Home Assistant custom integration that maintains a central phone directory and synchronizes it with VoIP.ms and Grandstream XML phonebooks.
+A Home Assistant custom integration for managing a household phone directory.

+## Purpose

+Maintain a single phone directory in Home Assistant and synchronize it with:

+- Grandstream XML phonebooks
+- VoIP.ms phonebook API

+## Status

+Early development.